 To explore that intersection, Cowan’s lab is collaborating with fellow McLean researcher Bill Carlezon, PhD, who is interested in those external factors.
 Carlezon investigates how something like a viral infection contracted by a pregnant woman may contribute to her child’s later development of ASD.

 The environment at McLean, which integrates clinical work, research, and education, is conducive to scientific discovery, said Cowan.
 “McLean offers a unique opportunity.
-I can look out my window and see a treatment center for substance abuse disorders and a school for individuals with autism spectrum disorders.
+I can look out my window and see a treatment center for substance use disorders and a school for individuals with autism spectrum disorders.
 It’s impossible for neuroscientists here to lose touch with what mental illness really means for patients,” explained Cowan.
 “Clinicians, clinical researchers, and basic neuroscientists here are working in synergy.”

 The value that Cowan, in turn, brings to McLean is immeasurable.
 Joseph Coyle, MD, McLean’s chief scientific officer and chief of the Center of Excellence in Basic Neuroscience, said the hospital was very fortunate to attract a researcher of Cowan’s caliber and one who is also interested in nurturing the next generation of scientists.